Union for Rebirth / Sankarist Party

-The Union for Rebirth / Sankarist Party (Union pour la Renaissance / Parti Sankariste, UNIR / PS) is a political party in Burkina Faso.
+The Union for Rebirth / Sankarist Party (Union pour la Renaissance / Parti Sankariste, UNIR / PS) was a political party in Burkina Faso.

 History

 The party was founded on November 1, 2000.
-Its president is Bénéwendé Stanislas Sankara.
+Its president is lawyer Bénéwendé Stanislas Sankara, who bears no family relationship to the late President Thomas Sankara.

-The name "Sankarist" party appears to be a reference to both the late President Thomas Sankara and the party's current leader.
-The party subscribes to Sankarism.
+The name "Sankarist" party appears to be a reference to both President Sankara and the party's leader.
+The party subscribed to Sankarism.

 At the legislative elections on 5 May 2002, the party won 2.4% of the popular vote and three out of 111 seats.
 In the presidential election of 13 November 2005, its candidate Bénéwendé Stanislas Sankara took second place with 4.88% of the popular vote.
-At the 2007 parliamentary elections, the party won 4 seats.
+At the 2007 parliamentary elections, the party won four seats.

+Political scientist Bettina Engels states that the UNIR/PS was among the opposition parties that participated in the 2014 uprising that ousted Blaise Compaoré, but that it "did not play a major role".
+The UNIR/PS went on to support the government of Roch Marc Christian Kaboré.

+On November 1st, 2021, it was announced that the party merged with the Mouvement Patriotique pour le Salut and other small Sankarist parties and organisations into a new party, the Union pour la Renaissance/ Mouvement patriotique sankariste (Union for Rebirth / Patriotic Sankarist Movement) or UNIR/MPS.
+Bénéwendé Sankara continued to lead this party until he was succeeded by interim president Augustin Loada in January 2023.